T.Rex Arms

 T.Rex Arms (stylized as T.REX ARMS) is an American manufacturer of firearm accessories and tactical equipment based in Centerville, Tennessee.
 It was founded in 2013 by Lucas Botkin, who started the business by making Kydex holsters in his garage with an initial budget of about $1,000.
 T.Rex Arms is best known for its concealed-carry holsters and related gear for civilian and professional shooters.
 The company also produces educational media on firearms training, and its fast-paced instructional videos have attracted a large online following, and has been described as being at the "forefront" of the so-called "GunTube" with over 1.5 million YouTube subscribers.
-Botkin served as chief executive officer (CEO) from the company's inception until he resigned in 2025 amid an internal controversy.
-The company has been associated with hardline Christian beliefs and right-wing extremism.